vlmnik/themes/README.md

-# themes
+# Themes for DiscordBetter
 Hey!
-My Discord Topics will be here!
+My BetterDiscord Themes will be here!